 Option 1: Update Themes via FTP #

-5. Delete the existing ticket theme folder/s on your server.
-If you are attempting to update the Default Ticket Theme, Receipt Ticket Theme, Default PDF Single or Default PDF Multiple ticket themes then please be aware that the FooEvents plugins will recreate these theme folders automatically after you delete them.
+- Delete the existing ticket theme folder/s on your server.
+If you are attempting to update the Default Ticket Theme or Receipt Ticket Theme then please be aware that the FooEvents plugins will recreate these theme folders automatically after you delete them.
 If you see these folders again after deleting them then you can skip Steps 5 and 6.

 wp-content/uploads/fooevents/themes *